-Women's Economic Empowerment, Gender Equality, Women in Politics, Indigenous Women, UN Women
+Women's Economic Empowerment, Gender Equality, Women in Politics, Indigenous Women and Children

 Follow

-Women's Economic Empowerment, Gender Equality, Women in Politics, Indigenous Women, UN Women
+Women's Economic Empowerment, Gender Equality, Women in Politics, Indigenous Women and Children

 Research has demonstrated that when Women are Economically Empowered, entire communities benefit.
 Yet until now, there has been a crucial knowledge gap regarding the most effective interventions to advance women’s economic opportunities.
 To address this gap, the UN Foundation and the ExxonMobil Foundation joined forces to develop A Roadmap for Promoting Women’s Economic Empowerment.